 Take an online course, like our Akamonkai 12-week beginner course or our beginner Japanese crash course, find some classes near you, or buy a Japanese language textbook.
 Watch Japanese movies or TV shows, follow Japanese language TikTok accounts, or listen to J-Pop to supplement your learning.

 We advise anyone who is interested in learning Japanese to learn at least the basic writing systems, hiragana and katakana, before arriving in Japan to start school.
-Even though you will also cover this in school, it will help you settle into your studies and life in Japan much quicker if you already have that basic knowledge.
+Even though you will also cover this in your 150-hour language requirement, it is a great place to start when learning the foundations of Japanese.

-Similarly, learning basic Japanese phrases will help you immensely in day-to-day life when you arrive.
+Similarly, learning Japanese phrases for customer service interactions, travel, and especially for bureaucratic interactions will help you immensely in day-to-day life when you arrive.
 Anyone moving to a new country will feel like a fish out of water at first, but why not make it that little bit easier for yourself by learning the basics of the language first?

 By following these tips, you’ll be well-prepared and ready to tackle your Japanese-learning journey in Japan once you turn 18.